pcast01/azraelsdomain/content/blog/custom-windows-search-files-powershell/index.md

 ```

 To search all recursively down the folders we must get all the files using [Get-ChildItem](http://ss64.com/ps/get-childitem.html) and using [Where-Object](http://ss64.com/ps/where-object.html).
-I filter all the files out by using `$_.PSIsContainer -eq $false`.
-If we wanted folders then this would be equal to True instead of false
+I filter all the files out by using $_.PSIsContainer -eq $false. \* If we wanted folders then this would be equal to True instead of false

-The other condition is where Name property is -like "_\$pattern_".
-I use the star(_) character as a wildcard on both sides so we can find the pattern anywhere in the title.
+The other condition is where Name property is -like "_\$pattern_". _ I use the star(_) character as a wildcard on both sides so we can find the pattern anywhere in the title.

 I then pipe the results to [Select-Object](http://ss64.com/ps/select-object.html) to get all custom properties: